Homemade Waffles Recipe

-These whole wheat waffles have a heavier, more dense texture than the very light and fluffy ones you pop in a toaster these days.
-But they are tasty and very filling, and much higher in protein to boot.
-Make a big batch for a lazy brunch or busy mornings and you’ll be out the door in no time with a delicious breakfast in your belly!
+These whole wheat waffles have a heavier, more dense texture than the very light and fluffy ones you pop out of a box and into a toaster these days.
+But they are delicious, hearty, very filling, and much higher in protein to boot.
+I promise, these are easy waffles to make.
+You don’t need a box mix to make easy, tasty waffles.

 Waffle Mix Vs. Pancake Mix

 Essentially, both mixes are made with the same ingredients.
-But waffles tend to have more egg and sweetener as well as butter in them.
+But waffles tend to have more egg, more baking powder, and are sweetener.
+They also often have butter in them as well, thought I do not add that here.

 That being said, this recipe does not call for any sweetener in the waffles.
 So you can enjoy these with either a sweet topping or a savory topping!

-Vanilla extract – Substitute with a different extract for a different flavor, or omit completely.
+Vanilla extract – Use the real stuff, not flavoring.
+You can also substitute with a different extract for a different flavor, or omit completely.
+Other options include maple extract, mint extract (top with chocolate chips!), and rum extract.

-Ground Cinnamon – You can try different spices, or simply leave it out completely if you’ll be putting savory toppings on your waffles.
+Ground cinnamon – Just cinnamon, not cinnamon sugar.
+You can try different spices, or simply leave it out completely if you’ll be putting savory toppings on your waffles.

 Waffle Topping Ideas